Sally68/Yelp_project/README.txt

-# Yelp
-This is Yelp  real-tim recommending System project.
+This is Yelp  real-time recommending System project.

 First I downloaded the Yelp history data from the Kaggle website.
 This datasets are json files.